-All new frequency requests shall be placed in the current ordering system with a follow-up phone call with your respective GACC.
-For technical assistance you may contact the CAL FIRE Statewide Frequency Coordinator at 916-327-8652.
+All new frequency requests shall be placed in the current ordering system of record with a follow-up phone call to your respective GACC.
+For technical assistance you may contact the CAL FIRE

+Statewide Frequency Coordinator at 916-327-8652.
 There will be no change in frequencies without coordinating with the GACC

-Mobile Communications Units - All Agencies
+Mobile Communication Units - All Agencies

 - Statewide there are mobile communication units available through CAL FIRE, CAL OES, and CA BLM.
-To check for availability, contact the GACC. - Order in the current ordering system as an Equipment request. - CAL FIRE order as: Telecommunications (CDF Only) Communications Unit, Mobile, Type 1.
-CA BLM and CAL OES order as: Trailer Communications
+To check for availability, contact the GACC. - 22 Order in the current ordering system of record as an Equipment request. - 23 CAL FIRE order as: Telecommunications (CDF Only) Communications Unit, Mobile, Type 1.
+CA

+24 BLM and CAL OES order as: Trailer - Communications